The Curse of a Green Text Message

 However, it looks like many of these issues will soon be gone.
 Apple recently announced efforts to fix these difficulties, including allowing Android users to react to messages and see high-quality images.

 Kritya is a sophomore in her first year of journalism.
-She is excited to write about culture and do features.
+In addition to reporting on the latest trends, she enjoys writing about campus life.